 Long ago, my 6th book was published: Cockroaches: Here, There, and Everywhere.
 For most people, cockroaches are repulsive, disgusting creatures, but also highly successful and--to me and others--fascinating insects.
 I gave a copy of this book to a young mother, and she read it to her 5-year-old son.
 She told me that, at the book's end, her son excitedly asked, "Can we get a cockroach?!"

 school visits by author

-I hope you enjoy exploring here, and using the links to find more information about my books, school visits, and writing life.
+I hope you enjoy exploring here, and have fun learning about my books, school visits, writing life, and more!